fern0097/COVID19PythonProject/README.md

 - Can create, update, and delete a record.
 - I am using Boostrap has my dashboard and styling for learning purpose.
 - I have used 'html' as well in the file view.py.
+- The records can be sorted.

+## Dashboard